ecds/namedropper-oxygen/README.rst

 see a warning message if no match is found for the highlighted text, or if a name tag is not valid in the current context.

+See `CHANGELOG`_ for features and changes by version.

+.. _CHANGELOG: CHANGELOG.rst

 License
 =======
 NameDropper Oxygen plugin is distributed under the